beuss-git/camera/notes.md

-Use this compiler:
-https://github.com/tttapa/docker-arm-cross-toolchain
+Use this compiler (instructions are in the repo, use the correct toolchain for the RPI3): https://github.com/tttapa/docker-arm-cross-toolchain

-Installed at: /home/beuss/opt/x-tools/armv6-rpi-linux-gnueabihf/bin
+~~Installed at: /home/beuss/opt/x-tools/armv6-rpi-linux-gnueabihf/bin

 Debugging with https://marketplace.visualstudio.com/items?itemName=webfreak.debug